geomms/Predicting-Stock-Price-Lows-and-Highs/README.md

 ### Goals
 The purpose of stock predictions is to outperform the market.
 This means generating returns that would be greater than simply buying and holding a security.
 In order to accomplish this we can try to:

-- Predict ideal entry and exit points for trading securities
+- Predict ideal entry and exit points for trading securities.
 - Forecast future prices

 ## Data used: Yahoo Finance library to pull stock data